spilman6/courses/pages/modern-javascript/selecting-dom-elements.md

 # Pushing Changes to GitHub

+We can run git commands in the terminal to push our changes to GitHub.
 If you're not sure how to push your changes to GitHub, check out the video below:

 <details open>
 	<summary class="video">Show/Hide Video</summary>